Mohamed-Abotalb/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 - Tenth C file is 9-fizz_buzz.c, it prints numbers from 1 to 100 followed by a newline, numbers multiples of 3 print Fizz, numbers multiples of 5 print Buzz, and numbers multiples of 3 and 5 print FizzBuzz.

 - Eleventh C file is 10-print_triangle.c, it prints a triangle, followed by a new line.

+## Advanced Parts of the Task

+- First C file is 100-prime_factor.c, it finds and prints the largest prime factor of the number 612852475143, followed by a new line.